HenriquesLab/PhotoFiTT/README.md

 # Package installation

+## Conda environment creation for M1

+## Conda environment creation for M1
 The code provides an `environment.yaml` file with most of the dependencies needed.
 As some dependencies might not be installed for all the operating system, we provide longer but still general enough guidelines.

 - Create a new environment using `environment.yaml`.
 All the packages will be installed from conda-forge.